phat-vtcf/Spoken-Digit-Recognition/README.md

+Programming: Assignment 7
+By Marjolein Spijkerman and Sarah Faste

+A sudoku solver using speech recognition for the recognition of spoken digits

 This github has 4 main components
 - a folder containing the dataset
 - SDR.py, which is used to train an HMM model on the dataset